vectordotdev/vector/docs/content/en/guides/getting-started/getting-started.md

   encoding.codec = "text"
 ```

-Each component has a unique id and is prefixed with the type of component, for example, `sources` for a
+Each component has a unique ID and is prefixed with the type of component, for example, `sources` for a
 source.
 Our first component, `sources.in`, uses the [`stdin` source][docs.sources.stdin] which tells Vector to receive
 data over stdin and has the ID `in`.